JorgeFernandes-Git/zau_bot/e4_DualRGB/readme.md

 _______________________________

 Summary:
-* Using ATOM framework to perform simultaneous calibration of a mobile manipulator with two cameras.
-One on the AGV and other on the end-effector of the manipulator.
+* Using ATOM framework to perform simultaneous calibration of a mobile manipulator with two cameras, one on the AGV and other on the end-effector of the manipulator.
 * Aims to determine the transformations RGB1 w.r.t.
 AGV and RGB2 w.r.t. end-effector.
 * The cameras used was a depth astra.
 * The calibration used a total of 76 collections.